Quantifying the performance of approximate teleportation and quantum error correction via symmetric two-PPT-extendibility: Introduction

 Our paper is organized into two major parts, according to the contributions mentioned above.
-The first part (Sections~\ref{sec: II}-\ref{sec: IV}) details our contribution to quantifying the performance of unideal quantum teleportation.
+The first part (Sections~\ref{sec: II}-\ref{sec: IV}) details our contribution to quantifying the performance of approximate teleportation.
 The second part (Sections~\ref{sec:superchs}-\ref{sec: VII}) details our contribution to quantifying the performance of approximate quantum error correction.

-The first part of our paper is organized as follows: Section~\ref{sec: II} provides some background on quantum states and channels, with an emphasis on LOCC and local operations and common randomness (LOCR) bipartite channels.
-Section~\ref{sec: III} establishes a measure for the performance of quantum channel simulation, namely, in terms of the normalized diamond distance and channel infidelity.
-We prove here that these two error measures are equal when the goal is to simulate the identity channel, following as a consequence of the unitary covariance of the identity channel.
-Section~\ref{sec: IV} presents the major contribution of the first part, a semi-definite program (SDP) that gives a lower bound on the simulation error of unideal teleportation when using an arbitrary bipartite resource state and one-way LOCC channels.
-This SDP is further simplified by exploiting symmetries of the identity channel to significantly reduce the computational cost of the optimization task.
+The first part of our paper is organized as follows: Section~\ref{sec: II} provides some background on quantum states and channels, with an emphasis on LOCC and LOCR bipartite channels.
+Section~\ref{sec:quantify-approx-tele} establishes a measure for the performance of quantum channel simulation, namely, in terms of the normalized diamond distance and channel infidelity.
+We prove here that these two error measures are equal when the goal is to simulate the identity channel, following as a consequence of the unitary covariance symmetry of the identity channel.
+Section~\ref{sec: IV} presents the major contribution of the first part, a semi-definite program (SDP) that gives a lower bound on the simulation error of approximate teleportation when using an arbitrary bipartite resource state and one-way LOCC channels.
+This SDP is further simplified by exploiting the aforementioned symmetry of the identity channel to reduce the computational cost of the optimization task significantly.